-a.
+- a.
 The equity share capital has the highest specific cost of capital among all the sources.
-This necessitates that the investment proposals should also have equally high rate of return.
+This necessitates that the investment proposals should also have equally high rate of return. - b.

-b.
 Equity dividends are paid to the shareholders out of after-tax profits.
 These dividends are not tax deductible, rather imply a burden of Corporate Dividend tax on the company.

-c.
+Course Name: Financial Management Course Code: 17PAU502A Unit I - Introduction to Management Accounting BATCH: 2017 - 20 c.
 At times, the new issue of equity capital may reduce the EPS and thus may have an adverse effect on the market price of the equity share.